Your guide to July 4th events across the region

 TUESDAY TO JULY 6

 Orrville: Carnival midway with rides, games and food at Orr Park.
 Parade will step off at 7 p.m.
 Tuesday from North Ella Street.
-Fire in the Sky Fast Pitch Softball Tournament, girls ages 14 and under, Thursday through July 6.
+Fire in the Sky Fast Pitch Softball Tournament, girls 14 or younger, Thursday through July 6.
 Fireworks about 10:15 p.m.
 July 6.

 WEDNESDAY TO JULY 6